tldr-pages/tldr/pages/common/dvc-init.md

 # dvc init

-> Initializes a new local DVC repository.
+> Initialize a new local DVC repository.
 > More information: <https://dvc.org/doc/command-reference/init>.

 - Initialize a new local repository: